2020 Nova Scotia attacks: Acquisition of police equipment

 Leather noted that Wortman's use of a police car and a police uniform allowed him to evade detection for a long time.
 Owning police vehicles or uniforms is not a crime in Canada, but impersonating a police officer is.
 CBC News reported that at least one RCMP officer had previously taken note of one of Wortman's replica vehicles and advised him not to drive it on the road.
-Officials later said Wortman had acquired the specific vehicle he used in the attacks, a 2017 Ford Taurus, at an auction in fall 2019.
+Officials later said Wortman had acquired the specific vehicle he used in the attacks, a 2017 Ford Taurus, at an auction in the fall of 2019.
 It was recoloured white and stripped of its police accessories at the time of its purchase, a routine process for any recently decommissioned RCMP vehicle.
 Police confirmed Wortman had estranged relatives who were retired RCMP officers, but he had not obtained any police uniforms from them.
 The RCMP looked into the navigation logs of Wortman's vehicles to determine if the route he took during the attacks was predetermined.

 Wortman is believed to have worked on refurbishing the decommissioned police vehicle used in the attacks over the course of nine months.
 The RCMP determined the decals used for the vehicle came from a supplier, but that they were made without the business owner's permission.
 The Financial Transactions and Reports Analysis Centre of Canada, a Canadian money-laundering watchdog agency, found that Wortman purchased police-themed vehicle accessories via PayPal, and that PayPal flagged a number of these transactions as suspicious between March 22 and December 5, 2019.
-Wortman's spouse said that he purchased police gear in both Canada and the U.S. According to records from the Canada Border Services Agency, Wortman crossed the Canada–United States border through Woodstock, New Brunswick, fifteen times within the previous two years with his most recent return to Canada being on March 6.
+Wortman's spouse said that he purchased police gear in both Canada and the U.S. According to records from the Canada Border Services Agency, Wortman crossed the Canada–United States border through Woodstock, New Brunswick, 15 times within the previous two years with his most recent return to Canada being on March 6.